lisawagner/react-router-pages/README.md

 ### `Query Parameters`

-We are going to use the `useLocation` hook to get the query string from the path in the browser.
+The `useLocation` hook is being used to get a query string from the path in the browser.